AndresRTejedor/Mold/docs/source/example_LM_mw.md

 ```

 For this step, the typical run must be approximately 5 ns (with `dt=1 fs`), and that can be controlled by the parameter `nts` which must be set to `nts=5000000`.
-Regarding the interaction potential, the parameter `width` stands for the well radius so this must be changed for the different studies radii during this step `width=0.25,0.29,0.33` in reduced units.
+Regarding the interaction potential, the parameter `width` stands for the well radius so this must be changed for the different studied radii during this step `width=0.25,0.29,0.33` in reduced units (please note that for using reduced units of distance we employ $\sigma=3.405$ which does not necessarily correspond to the $\sigma$ in the water model).
 The parameter `nkT` gives the well depth in $k_BT$  and must sweep the values presented above.
 Regarding the velocity seed, the variable `seed` controls the initial velocity seed.
 Also, there are some variables that might be interesting to know: